CDLUC3/ezid/doc/bdb_minter_migration_notes.md

 * review test results

 ## Rollback steps
-Review minter data migration results.
-Any need to rollback migration work?
+Review minter migration results.
+Any unresolvable issues?
-* Yes: top here and proceed to rollback procedures
+* Yes: stop here and proceed to rollback procedures
 * No: proceed to next step

 ## Re-start EZID and background jobs